AperiodicMethods/AperiodicMethods/notebooks/README.md

 Welcome to the Aperiodic Methods notebooks!

-The notebooks in this project are organized into the following topics:
+The notebooks in this project are organized as follows:

 ## 0) Overview & Background

-Overview and background of the project.
+This section covers an overview and the background for the project.

 #### 00-Overview